parallax background

 After an extended period of time, you can get certain information removed from your record.

 We all make mistakes.
-But, those mistakes don’t have to follow you around forever.
-If you’ve had trouble obtaining work or loans since your arrest or conviction, our criminal law attorneys can assist with a criminal record expungement for Tippecanoe County (and surrounding counties) and help clear a portion of your record.
+But, those mistakes do not have to follow you around forever.
+If you have had trouble obtaining work or loans since your arrest or conviction, our criminal law attorneys can assist with a criminal record expungement for Tippecanoe County (and surrounding counties) and help clear a portion of your record.
+Learn more.

 Remove verdicts against you from the past with an expungement.

 Expungement is the elimination or sealing of criminal records.
 These criminal records may be an arrest, a formal charge filed in court, or a conviction.
-You don’t have to work with an attorney to process an expungement.
+You do not have to work with an attorney to process an expungement.

-However, if you’re serious about having something removed from your record, you might only get one chance.
+However, if you are serious about having something removed from your record, you might only get one chance.
 This is why working with an attorney who is experienced in criminal record expungement may be your best option.

-It is important to remember that in certain cases, filing for an expungement proceeding can be a “once in a lifetime chance.”
-Mistakes shouldn’t have to follow you around forever.
+It is important to remember that in certain cases, filing for an expungement proceeding can be a once in a lifetime chance.”
+Mistakes should not have to follow you around forever.

 When the time is right, working with a criminal record expungement attorney in Lafayette, Indiana can help you figure out the best route to expunge items from your record.